Dhruva2/MinimallyDisruptiveCurves.docs/content/docs/intro.md

 Both curves evolved in seconds on a laptop.
 MDC generation was automatic – no human insight required!

-**Want more involved examples with more complicated models?**
+**Want more involved examples?**
-Check out the Pluto.jl notebooks on https://github.com/Dhruva2/MDCExamples.git.
+Check out the examples in the docs.

 **Here is a teaser**: parameter relationships on a model of a bursting neuron that preserve its physiological, time‑averaged calcium concentration, and the “bursting’’ phenotype of its voltage trace.
 Parameters are the ion‑channel densities, which are physiologically variable.